Wellness Guide: Mindset, Nourishment & Movement

 Movement

-1. Move everyday.
+Move everyday.
 If nothing else, walk.
-A good goal is to walk 8,000 steps a day.
-For me, that means about 1 hour of walking.
+A good goal is to walk 7-10,000 steps a day.
+For me, that means about 1 hour of intentional walking, plus moving around the house.
 I will break that up into two 30-minute walks or three 20-minute walks.
 (The best movement is what you’ll do, so find something that you enjoy and that makes you feel good at the very least.)

-1. I highly recommend getting a program so you don’t have to do your own thinking when it comes to your workout.
-I love the Sweat app, particularly Kelsey Wells’ programming.
+(I highly recommend getting a program so you don’t have to do your own thinking when it comes to your workout.
+If you’re not ready to hire a fitness coach, I love the Sweat app, particularly Kelsey Wells’ programming.)

 You can break down resistance training into these groups to start educating yourself on how to weight-train.: Legs, Push, Pull.
 Each of these groups has different categories of movement that include several different exercises.
 Some of these require resistance bands or weights, and some you can do with body weight.
 If you’re not sure what these movements entail, google “how to do ____ (exercise) with _______ (body weight, resistance bands, or free weights)” for each one.